-School districts are continually engaged in construction and/or improving capital facilities throughout their districts.
-Districts may use various sources of funds for these capital facility projects, including developer fees, State program funds, redevelopment funds, certificates of participation, sale of capital assets, and mitigation measures.
+School districts are continually evaluating the condition of their capital facilities throughout their districts.
+Districts may use various sources of funds for these capital facility projects, including Developer Fees, State program funds, redevelopment funds, certificates of participation, sale of capital assets, and mitigation measures.
 In September 1986, the Governor signed into law Assembly Bill 2926 (Chapter 887/Statutes 1986), which granted school district governing boards the authority to impose developer fees.
 This authority is codified in Education Code Section 17620, et seq. which states in part "...the governing board of any school district is authorized to levy a fee, charge, dedication or other requirement against any construction within the boundaries of the district for the purpose of funding for the construction or reconstruction of school facilities."